 For $13, you can get a Gillette ProGlide razor with two blade refills; for $100,000 you can get the Zafirro Iridium razor, which boasts that it was designed by experts in the fields of rocket engine manufacturing, nanotechnology and particle physics.
 It’s the first razor to be made with sapphire blades, and it also features a handle centerpiece made from 99.95% pure iridium and platinum hexagonal screws.

 Getting a good night’s sleep is said to be priceless, but the cost of this flat sheet might challenge that.
-The SFERRA Giza 45 Seta flat sheet is “crafted with the world’s finest and rarest Egyptian cotton” and retails for $1,691 for a king-size sheet.
-That’s just for the flat sheet — if you add a king-size fitted sheet, that’s an extra $1,585, and it’s an extra $557 for each standard-size pillowcase.
+The SFERRA Giza 45 Seta flat sheet is “crafted with the world’s finest and rarest Egyptian cotton” and retails for $1,915 for a king-size sheet.
+That’s just for the flat sheet — if you add a king-size fitted sheet, that’s an extra $1,834, and it’s an extra $550 for two standard-size pillowcase.

-There’s no doubt that a chef’s knife is a kitchen necessity for novice and advanced home cooks alike, but you don’t need to spend nearly $200 for a good one.
-The Shun Premier 8-inch Chef’s Knife retails for a whopping $198.
+There’s no doubt that a chef’s knife is a kitchen necessity for novice and advanced home cooks alike.
+That being said you don’t need to spend $250 for a good one, which is how much The Shun Premier 8-inch Chef’s Knife retails for.

 Throw Blanket: $250

 There’s nothing quite like wrapping yourself up in a cozy blanket on a cool day — but if you want that blanket to be the Barefoot Dreams Cozychic Covered in Prayer throw, that will cost you $250.
 On the plus side, Barefoot Dreams is giving a percentage of the proceeds from sales of this blanket to The Wunder Project, a charity that benefits the doctors and researchers developing a cure for colon cancer.